minoki/LunarML/README.md

 # LunarML

-A Standard ML compiler that produces Lua.
+A Standard ML compiler that produces Lua/JavaScript.

 ## Building

-You need a recent version of MLton to build the executable, and Lua 5.3+ to run the compiled script.
+You need a recent version of MLton to build the executable, and Lua 5.3+ or recent Node.js to run the compiled script.

 ```
 $ make
 $ make test
+$ make test-nodejs
+$ make test-nodejs-cps
 $ ./lunarml example/hello.sml
 $ lua example/hello.lua
 Hello world!